Confederate Stamp Alliance and Smithsonian National Postal Museum

 fellow CSA member with your question.

-Our annual convention in Cleveland, OH, was
+Our annual convention in Sarasota, FL, was

 terrific.
 Lots of dealers, great exhibits, wonderful